oroinc/documentation/user/back-office/marketing/promotions/coupons/index.rst

 Manage Coupons in the Back-Office
 =================================

-.. important:: This section is a part of the :ref:`Promotion Management <concept-guides--promotion-management>` topic that provides the general understanding of the promotions and coupons concept.
+.. hint:: This section is a part of the :ref:`Promotion Management <concept-guides--promotion-management>` topic that provides the general understanding of the promotions and coupons concept.

 As a promotional tool, coupons can be generated and distributed to customers to be redeemed for a discount when purchasing goods online.
 In your Oro application, coupons are always linked to promotions, although they can be created separately and linked to a promotion when the need arises.